-With the help of our professionals, regulatory partners and patient representatives, we’ve identified 10 guiding principles of a good investigation into concerns about a nurse, midwife, or nursing associate’s practice.
+With the help of our professionals, regulatory partners and patient representatives, we’ve identified 10 guiding principles of a good investigation into concerns about a professional’s practice.
 You might find these useful if you have determined that a formal investigation is necessary.

 Our guiding principles: